-While some people jump in and just do it, it pays to have a thoughtful and strategic approach to a project like this one — after all, the very last thing you want is for the garden to fail, for kids to be disappointed, and for the teaching staff to feel burdened.
+While some people jump in and do it, it pays to have a thoughtful and strategic approach to a project like this one — after all, the very last thing you want is for the garden to fail, for kids to be disappointed, and for the teaching staff to feel burdened.

-2. Start small.
-Starting out with a grandiose plan that you want to implement all at once is a sure way to create overwhelm.
+Starting with a grandiose plan that you want to implement all at once is a sure way to create overwhelm.
 Start small with the basics (one raised garden bed per grade level, for example) — you can always add on additional expansion projects every year.
 Future projects could be a butterfly garden, a native plant garden, a peace tree area (where kids meet to work out differences), a rainwater collection system, compost piles, or a science station.

 Your county’s Master Gardener program is an ideal group to help figure out logistics, garden prep, and plant selection.
 And don’t be shy about asking for donations — local home improvement stores, independent garden centers, and landscape supply yards are ideal for donations of tools, raised bed supplies, hoses, organic soil, gloves for small hands, and plants.
 An elementary school here in Austin asked a local Boy Scout troop to consider making one part of their organic school garden an Eagle Scout project, and it was a great success.

-6. Plan ahead for maintenance.
 Even a low-maintenance garden requires some maintenance — Who will water?
 Who will weed?
 What about the summer months when no one is there?
 Thinking through these questions is crucial.

-7. Consider the teachers.
 Help the teachers out by supplying a teaching lesson or curriculum associated with the organic school garden.
 Don’t ask them to take on any more on their own — while they might be garden enthusiasts, added work is easily overwhelming and leads to the project’s doom.